Getting your flu shot this year is critical during the COVID-19 pandemic. Protect yourself and those you love by getting a flu shot!

 How to Stay Healthy During Flu Season

-The Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months and older receive the flu vaccine.
+The Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months and older (with a few rare exceptions) receive the flu vaccine.
 More information on flu vaccines here: https://www.cdc.gov/flu/prevent/keyfacts.htm

 2. Everyday Healthy Habits

 Vaccination: CDC recommends that everyone 6 months and up receive a flu vaccine every year.
 The flu vaccine will protect you against several different types of flu viruses.

 Everyday Healthy Habits Cover your nose and mouth with a tissue when you cough and sneeze.
 Wash your hands often with soap and water; if that’s not available use an alcohol based hand sanitizer.
 Stay home when you are sick so that you don’t get others sick.